martensonbj/redux-saga-workshop/README.md

 }
 ```

 There are a few things to note here.

 First, generator functions are indicated with an asterisk.
 (Note: The asterisk can be next to either the keyword `function*` or the function name `*doSomething` and the function will still be recognized as a generator.)

-Second, the content within the function starts with a `yield expression`.
+Second, the special content within the function starts with a `yield expression`.
 This is what tells the generator to pause.

-Once the generator function is called, it will only execute the code up until it encounters the keyword `yield`.
-This tells the generator function to return whatever is to the right of the yield, and then chill until told to continue.
+Third, once the generator function is called, it will only execute code up until it encounters the keyword `yield`.
+This tells the generator function to return whatever is to the right of the yield, and then chill out until told to continue.

-After executing the code to the right of the first yield, it won't just fire at will, it will wait to continue until you tell it to fire the next line, which is done using a `Generator Iterator`.
+Finally, after executing the code to the right of the first yield, it won't just fire at will, it will wait to continue until you tell it to fire the next line, which is done using a `Generator Iterator`.

 **TRY IT OUT**